troychaplin/priority-plus-nav-block/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/priority-nav` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Add the Priority Nav block to your page or template
+3. Add a Navigation block and select the "Priority+ Nav" variation, or search for "Priority+ Nav" in the block inserter
-4. Add navigation links as inner blocks
+4. Configure your navigation using the familiar WordPress navigation tools

 == Frequently Asked Questions ==